RDA & LRM (online)

 This course is aimed at experienced cataloger who on a daily basis with deal creating records and assigning search entries in catalogs.

-During this 2 day workshop our lecturer will guide you through the course material in an interactive and practical way to ensure that you not only get the needed knowledge and insight but develop your skills as well.
+During this 2 x 3 hour workshop our lecturer will guide you through the course material in an interactive and practical way to ensure that you not only get the needed knowledge and insight but develop your skills as well.

 To get the best result out of the course we strongly recommend to bring your own device to the course.